 Elizabeth Anderson’s works are out there!
 They have been performed in concert in ’s-Hertogenbosch, Amiens, Antwerp, Arras, Bangor, Barranquilla, Beijing, Belfast, Belo Horizonte, Berlin, Birmingham, Bordeaux, Bozeman, Braine-le-Comte, Bremen, Brussels, Charleroi, Cologne, Córdoba, Corfu, Crest, Denton, Edinburgh, Galliate, Gettysburg, Havana, Karlsruhe, Landrethun-le-Nord, Langwarrin, Le Havre, Lille, Lima, Liverpool, London, Louvain-la-Neuve, Madrid, Mexico City, Milan, Monaco, Mons, Montpellier, Montréal, Morelia, Nîmes, Oslo, Paris, Pleumeur-Bodou, Prague, Pristina, Saint Petersburg, San Francisco, Santiago, São Paulo, Seia, Sheffield, Strasbourg, Tallinn, Thessaloniki, Trebel, Vienna, Villeneuve d’Ascq, Vorst and Wrocław…

-Elizabeth Anderson’s artistic production comprises acousmatic, mixed, and radiophonic works as well as works for multimedia and sound installations, and has been performed in international venues for over twenty years.
+Elizabeth Anderson’s artistic production comprises acousmatic, mixed, and radiophonic works as well as works for multimedia and sound installations, and has been performed in international venues for over thirty years.

 It is the fascination with space, whether on the scale of the universe (macrocosm) or cellular life (microcosm), and the expression of this realm through sound, that is among her primary motivations for choosing to compose with electroacoustic techniques.
 She sees in this medium a rich and powerful way not only to convey to the listener these opposite realms and their strong complementarities, but also to share with the audience her imaginary world which she translates and develops through her music.

 Underlying her creative and pedagogical approach is her research on the perception of electroacoustic music from a poietic and esthesic perspective, to which end she conceived models to explore the meaning of electroacoustic music as constructed by the composer and the listener.
-Her research has been published in Komposition und Musikwissenschaft im Dialog VI (2008, Verlag Der Apfel, Vienna, Austria), in Le monde sonore de / The sound world of / Die Klangwelt des François Bayle (2012, Verlag Der Apfel, Vienna, Austria), in Kompositionen für Hörbaren Raum (2015, Musik und Klangkultur, Germany), and most recently in the online music journal Musimédiane (2015, France), and most recently in Realidad de la virtualidad: Virtualidad de la realidad (2021, Universidad Autónoma Metropolitana — Unidad Lerma, Mexico).
+Her research has been published in Komposition und Musikwissenschaft im Dialog VI (2008, Verlag Der Apfel, Vienna, Austria), in Le monde sonore de / The sound world of / Die Klangwelt des François Bayle (2012, Verlag Der Apfel, Vienna, Austria), in Kompositionen für Hörbaren Raum (2015, Musik und Klangkultur, Germany), in the multimedia online music journal Musimédiane (2015, France), and most recently in Realidad de la virtualidad: Virtualidad de la realidad (2021, Universidad Autónoma Metropolitana — Unidad Lerma, Mexico).

 Elizabeth Anderson developed a complete curriculum for electroacoustic composition at the Académie de Soignies (Academy of Soignies, Belgium) from 1994 to 2002, which was a pilot program subsidized by the ministry of the Communauté française de Belgique.
-In 2003, she joined the department of electroacoustic composition at the Conservatoire royal de Mons / Arts2 — École supérieure des arts (Mons, Belgium) where she teaches multiphonic acousmatic composition and semiology as applied to electroacoustic music.
+She is currently a professor in the department of electroacoustic composition at the Conservatoire royal de Mons / Arts2 — École supérieure des arts (Mons, Belgium) where she teaches multiphonic acousmatic composition and semiology as applied to electroacoustic music.

 Radiating across her compositional output and her pedagogical and organizational activities is a heightened commitment to the communicational power of electroacoustic music to the wider world.
 For example, she organized a concert series devoted to acousmatic music in ’s-Hertogenbosch (Netherlands) in April 2016.